matlaver/ai-prompts/amazon-q-developer-best-practices.md

 Tree of Thoughts extends Chain of Thought by allowing Amazon Q to explore multiple reasoning branches simultaneously rather than following a single linear path.
 This is particularly valuable for complex problems that require exploration.

 ```
-I need to optimize our microservice's performance.
+Problem: React app has memory leak causing crashes

 Let's explore this as a tree of thoughts:

-1. First, let's consider three possible bottlenecks: startup time, memory constraints, and external API calls
+1. First, let's consider three possible root causes: component-level issues, state management problems, and third-party library issues
-2. For each bottleneck, let's explore 2-3 potential solutions
+2. For each root cause, let's explore 2-3 potential solutions
 3. For each solution, let's evaluate the pros, cons, and implementation complexity
-4. Finally, let's determine which combination of solutions would provide the best overall improvement
+4. Finally, let's determine which combination of fixes would provide the most comprehensive solution
 ```

 **How it works:**